Comparing the Top 13 Restream Alternatives for Multistreaming in 2023

 Video Analytics

 Both Dacast and Restream offer powerful video analytics tools.
-It’s quite handy for businesses and creators that want to track their audience’s behavior and assess the performance of their videos.
+It’s quiet This comes in handy for businesses and creators that want to track their audience’s behavior and assess the performance of their videos.
 Analytics is especially beneficial for sales and marketing.

 On Dacast, analytics reports provide information on concurrent viewers by time, plays by time, playtime per time, and plays by location.